 Clinical mental health counseling, like many of the helping professions, is vital to building a healthy and prosperous society.
-If you want to join this field as a professional mental health counselor, start your higher education with a Master’s in Clinical Counseling (MACC) degree at the California School of Professional Psychology (CSPP) today.
+If you want to join this field as a professional mental health counselor, start your higher education with a CACREP-accredited master’s in clinical counseling (MACC) degree at the California School of Professional Psychology (CSPP) at Alliant today.

-The Master’s in Clinical Counseling program prepares you to receive your California Licensed Professional Clinical Counselor (LPCC) credentials by providing all the tools you need to become a licensed professional counselor.
+The master’s program prepares you to earn your California Licensed Professional Clinical Counselor (LPCC) credentials by providing the tools you need to enter this rewarding field.